 Chapter 4 now provides better guidance on the classification of GMP documents, or document types, and defines document types like records and the implications of electronic forms.

 2. Annex 6: Manufacture of medicinal gases

 This update provides welcome clarification on starting materials referred to in Chapter 7 of Part II of the PIC/S GMPs.
-Most importantly, it now explicitly states that almost all the basic provisions in Part I and II are applicable to medical gases, and that all the annexes should be considered for relevance. !
+Most importantly, it now explicitly states that almost all the basic provisions in Part I and II are applicable to medical gases and that all the annexes should be considered for relevance. !

 3. Annex 7: Manufacture of herbal medicinal products

-The term “herbal medicinal product (and preparation)” is expanded to include “traditional herbal medicinal product / preparation”.
+The term “herbal medicinal product (and preparation)” is expanded to include “traditional herbal medicinal product/preparation”.

-The application of Good Practices is better defined; this is always a difficult area with APIs and biological products and the code specifically points to Good Agricultural and Collection Practice (GACP) for starting materials of herbal origin.
+The application of Good Practices is better defined; this is always a difficult area with APIs and biological products and the code specifically points to Good Agricultural and Collection Practices (GACP) for starting materials of herbal origin.
 The WHO Guidelines on Good Agricultural and Collection Practices (GACP) for Medicinal plants, and the EMEA Guideline on Good Agricultural and Collection Practice (GACP) for starting materials of herbal origin also offer useful guidance.